 If you read up on an area of practice which interests you or complete an online course, don't forget to consider how this is relevant to your own area of practice, how it helps you achieve your own development needs, and (if required) how it relates to the GDC's own CPD learning outcomes.

 With a bit of forward planning, you can make the most of a well-earned break over the festive season, without encountering any dento-legal issues.

 This piece was first published in Young Dentist, autumn 2018.

-This guidance was correct at publication 23/12/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 23/12/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.